TritonDataCenter/manta/docs/operator-guide/architecture.md

   streamed to all nodes.
 Upon completion, there should be a 204 response from each storage node.
-* Once the data is safely written to all nodes, the metadata tier is updated (using a PUT to electric-moray), and a 204 is returned to the client.
+* Once the data is safely written to all nodes, the metadata tier is updated (using a PUT to electric-moray or to buckets-mdapi), and a 204 is returned to the client.
 At this point, the object's data is recorded persistently on the requested number of storage nodes, and the metadata is replicated on at least two index nodes.

-For read requests on objects, muskie instead contacts each of the storage nodes hosting the data and streams data from whichever one responds first to the client.
+For read requests on objects, muskie or buckets-api instead contacts each of the storage nodes hosting the data and streams data from whichever one responds first to the client.

 ## Multipart uploads